dmitrypol/dmitrypol.github.io/_posts/2016-02-10-microservices.md

 {% endhighlight %}
 Then in Foo you create app/jobs/feedback_job.rb and modify sidekiq.yml to watch queue :feedback.
 Very loose integration.

-Another potential area where this solution could be valuable is when you have inbound messages.
+This type of solution can also be applied when you have inbound messages.
 You can have several simple web end points using [Sinatra](http://www.sinatrarb.com/).
 All they do is put messages onto :inbound queue.
 Main app Sidekiq watches :inbound queeue and processes messages (in this design the shared Redis instance could become a bottleneck).

 I am looking forward to actually implementing this approach in production when it becomes necessary.
 For now, we are fine with monolith app.